patronage/bubs-timber/README.md

 Your wordpress admin will be viewable at /wp-login.php, and you can use the username: `admin` and password: `password`.

 To help with exports, we also have tasks "Wordpress DB Export" for both production and staging that will save the latest DB to the \_data folder.
 You will need a local version of [WP CLI](https://wp-cli.org/) in order for this to work.
+You can quickly install by running `brew install wp-cli`

 ## Editng up the theme